Kaoticz/xero-layan-git/README.md

-For my personal use on a clean Arch install
+For my personal use on a clean Arch install.
+Yes, the scripts are horrendous.
+No, I don't care.
+It's a one-time thing, it really doesn't matter.

+To start from scratch:
+`curl -L https://raw.githubusercontent.com/Kaoticz/xero-layan-git/arch/CleanInstall/install1.sh | usr/bin/bash`

+To start from default KDE
+curl -L https://raw.githubusercontent.com/Kaoticz/xero-layan-git/arch/installArch.sh | usr/bin/bash

 ### This is XeroLinux's Layan Rice